Dementia and social care

 Chief Investigator: Professor Claire Surr

-Funder amount: Internally funded
+Funder: Internally funded

-Chief Investigator; Dr Rebecca Walwyn, University of Leeds
+Chief Investigator: Dr Rebecca Walwyn, University of Leeds

 Leeds Beckett Investigators: Professor Claire Surr